 Commack in Suffolk County, New York — The American Northeast (Mid-Atlantic)

 Location.
-40° 50.562′ N, 73° 17.566′ W. Marker is in Commack, New York, in Suffolk County.
-Marker is at the intersection of Jericho Turnpike and Commack Road, on the left when traveling west on Jericho Turnpike.
+40° 50.575′ N, 73° 17.481′ W. Marker is in Commack, New York, in Suffolk County.
+Marker is at the intersection of Jericho Turnpike and Commack Road, on the right when traveling west on Jericho Turnpike.
 Touch for map.
-Marker is in this post office area: Commack NY 11725, United States of America.
+Marker is at or near this postal address: 2231 Jericho Turnpike, Commack NY 11725, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Town of Huntington (about 400 feet away, measured in a direct line); Comac Church (approx. 0.2 miles away); Hubbs House (approx. 0.2 miles away); Site of Carll Burr House (approx. 0.6 miles away); 1918 Crash Site (approx. 0.6 miles away); Brindley Field (approx. one mile away); Long Island Motor Parkway (approx. 1.8 miles away); Site of Mabel F. Carrl Farmhouse (approx. 2.1 miles away).
+Whitman's Hollow (about 400 feet away, measured in a direct line); Comac Church (approx. 0.2 miles away); Hubbs House (approx. ¼ mile away); 1918 Crash Site (approx. 0.6 miles away); Site of Carll Burr House (approx. 0.7 miles away); Brindley Field (approx. 1.1 miles away); Long Island Motor Parkway Site of Mabel F. Carrl Farmhouse (approx. 2.1 miles away).
 Touch for a list and map of all markers in Commack.